Henryk Józewski: Last years

 Józewski resumed painting, mainly landscapes and portraits.
 In 1958 he joined the Polish Association of Painters.
 Several of his paintings are displayed at the National Museum, Warsaw.

 He died on April 23, 1981, and is buried at Warsaw's Powązki Cemetery.
 He was married in 1919 to Julia née Bolewska (1892–1939), artist-painter, liaison POW; the couple had no children.

+Political legacy

+Ukrainian historiography does not regard Józewski as heroic figure, few Ukrainian historians have favorably considered the so called Polish compromisers, including Józewski.
+In Polish nationalism a resistance to Józewski's policy of national concession was entrenched from the outset.
+In the interwar period Józewski was despised by Poles of the Right.

 Honours and awards

 Józewski Henry was awarded the Silver Cross of the Virtuti Militari (1923), Cross of Independence with Swords and the Commander's Cross of the Order of Polonia Restituta (1929).